Privacy

 13. Changes to Privacy Statement

-13.1 We reserve the right to make changes to this policy without notice from time to time by updating this page.
+13.1 We reserve the right to make changes to this policy from time to time by updating this page.
 Every time you wish to use Our Website, please check the statement to ensure you understand the terms that apply at that time.

-13.2 The current statement was made effective as of February 2026.
+13.2 This version is effective as of June 2026.

 14. Your right to complain

-14.1 If you believe that your information held by us is not being handled properly, you have the right to complain to the competent data protection authority:
+14.1 If you believe that your information held by Us is not being handled properly, you have the right to complain to the competent data protection authority: